Wind-Eagle/go-chess/README.md

 ## Contributing

-Pull requests are welcome ;) There is no formal process on how to submit pull requests, it may be establish once there are many enough of them.
+Pull requests are welcome ;) There is no formal process on how to submit pull requests, it may be established once there are many enough of them.

 Also, reporting issues is appreciated.